Author: Irem Portakal

 Using HomotopyContinuation

-Let us choose $81$ rational number for payoff matrices of three players and declare the variables and the system of 12 multilinear equations.
+Let us choose $81$ rational numbers for the payoff matrices of three players and declare the variables and the system of 12 multilinear equations.

 using HomotopyContinuation